Best Careers for the Future: 51 Jobs for 2025 and Way Beyond!

 - Augmented reality

 - The fusion of man and machine

 Automation is one existing trend that gets a lot of attention—for good reason.
-Based on current technologies (as of 2017), about half of all economic activities in the U.S. could be automated by 2055 or possibly as early as about 2035.
+According to the McKinsey Global Institute, about half of all economic activities in the U.S. could be automated by 2055 or possibly as early as about 2035.
 And roughly six out of every 10 occupations are prone to having 30 percent or more of their tasks automated.
-Anything that involves physical activity in a controlled environment is at the greatest risk of being automated.2 But many futurists expect robots or intelligent machines to eventually take over an abundance of office and white-collar tasks as well.
+Anything that involves physical activity in a controlled environment is at the greatest risk of being automated.
+But many futurists expect robots or intelligent machines to eventually take over an abundance of office and white-collar tasks as well.